microsoft/CNTK/Examples/Text/LightRNN/README.md

 __For multi gpu version__
 - mpi program
-- mpi4py (It is recommended to build mpi4py from source to avoid multiply-version conflicts of mpi.)
+- mpi4py (It is recommended to build mpi4py from source so it's compatible with your MPI program.)

 ## Details